tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/网络与安全/内网服务_intl_en.md

 Private network services are LAN services, where cloud services can access each other through internal linkages.
 Tencent Cloud services can access each other through [internet access](https://intl.cloud.tencent.com/document/product/213/5224) or the private network of Tencent Cloud.
 Tencent Cloud data centers are interconnected with underlying networks of megabytes/gigabytes.
 They enable communications via private networks with large bandwidth and low latency, which are free of charge if in the same region to help you build a network architecture flexibly.
 ## Private IP Address
 ### Overview
-Private IPs are addresses that cannot be accessed through the Internet, based on which Tencent Cloud private networks are created.
+Private IPs are addresses that cannot be accessed through the Internet.
 Each instance has a default network interface (i.e., eth0) for assigning private IPs.
-Private IPs can be automatically assigned by Tencent Cloud, or you can custom them (only under [VPC](https://intl.cloud.tencent.com/document/product/215/535)).
+Private IPs can be automatically assigned by Tencent Cloud, or you can specify on your own (only for [VPC](https://intl.cloud.tencent.com/document/product/215/535) environment).
-> If you change the private IP within the operating system, private network may be interrupted.
+> If you change the private IP within the operating system, the private network may be interrupted.
 >

 ### Attributes